Medical Advisory Board

-Up until March 2016, Gordon Cohen, MD, PhD was Professor and Vice-Chair of Surgery, the Julien I.E. Hoffman Endowed Chair of Cardiac Surgery, and the Chief of the Division of Pediatric Cardiothoracic Surgery at the University of California, San Francisco (UCSF) School of Medicine.
-In addition, Dr. Cohen was the Chief of Strategic Program Development for the UCSF Benioff Children’s Hospital.
-Prior to his tenure at UCSF, Dr. Cohen was Chief of the Division of Cardiothoracic Surgery and Surgical Director of the cardiac transplant program at Seattle Children's Hospital.
-He was also co-Director of Seattle Children's Heart Center.
-He was a Professor in the Department of Surgery and was the Associate Division Chief of Cardiothoracic Surgery at the University of Washington.
-Prior to that, Dr. Cohen was a Cardiothoracic Surgeon Consultant at Great Ormond Street Hospital in London and a Senior Lecturer at the University College London.
+Gordon Cohen, MD, PhD served until 2016 as professor and vice chair of surgery, as the Julien I.E. Hoffman Endowed Chair of Cardiac Surgery and as chief of pediatric cardiothoracic surgery at the medical school of the University of California, San Francisco.
+In addition, Dr. Cohen served as chief of strategic program development for the UCSF Benioff Children’s Hospital.
+Prior to his tenure there, Dr. Cohen was chief of cardiothoracic surgery and surgical director of the cardiac transplant program at Seattle Children's Hospital.
+He was also co-director of the hospital’s heart center.
+He’s been a professor in the Department of Surgery and associate division chief of cardiothoracic surgery at the University of Washington.
+Dr. Cohen also served as a cardiothoracic surgeon consultant at Great Ormond Street Hospital in London and a senior lecturer at the University College London.

-Dr. Cohen’s clinical interests include complex neonatal repairs, pediatric heart, heart-lung and lung transplantation, mechanical cardiac assist, and heart failure.
+Dr. Cohen’s clinical interests include complex neonatal repairs, pediatric heart surgeries, heart-lung and lung transplantation, mechanical cardiac assist and heart failure.
 Dr. Cohen received his MD from Tulane University School of Medicine and earned a PhD in pharmacology from UCLA in 1996.
 His PhD advisor, Dr. Louis Ignarro, received the Nobel Prize in 1998.
 Dr. Cohen received his MBA from the University of Tennessee School of Business.
-He completed residencies in cardiothoracic surgery at the University of Washington School of Medicine and in general surgery at UCLA Medical Center.
-Dr. Cohen is a Fellow of the American College of Surgeons, a member of the highly prestigious American Surgical Association, as well as numerous other professional societies.
-Highly respected by his peers, Dr. Cohen was named to the list of the US News & World Report "Top Doctors", which denotes the top one percent of physicians in the nation practicing a given specialty.
+He completed residencies in cardiothoracic surgery at the University of Washington medical school and in general surgery at the UCLA Medical Center.
+Dr. Cohen is a Fellow of the American College of Surgeons, a member of the elite American Surgical Association, and numerous other professional societies.
+Highly respected by his peers, Dr. Cohen was named to the list of the US News & World Report "Top Doctors," which denotes the top one percent of physicians in the nation practicing in any given specialty.

 DR. JONATHAN AVIV

-Jonathan Aviv, MD, FACS is the Clinical Director of the Voice and Swallowing Center™‚ a division of ENT and Allergy Associates, LLP (ENTA) and author of the health and wellness book designed for non-medical professionals called Killing Me Softly From Inside.
-Prior to ENT, he was at Columbia University‚ where he served as Professor of Otolaryngology/Head and Neck Surgery‚ Director‚ Division of Laryngology and Medical Director‚ Voice and Swallowing Center at the College of Physicians and Surgeons.
-Among his many substantive credentials‚ he is the inventor and developer of the endoscopic air-pulse laryngeal sensory testing technology known as FEESST (Flexible Endoscopic Evaluation of Swallowing with Sensory Testing) and a pioneer in the use of unsedated upper endoscopy known as Transnasal Esophagoscopy (TNE).
-He is a graduate of the College of Physicians and Surgeons, Columbia University, and completed both internship in General Surgery and residency in Otolaryngology at the Mount Sinai School of Medicine.
-He also added a Fellowship at Mount Sinai in Microvascular Head and Neck Reconstruction.
+Jonathan Aviv, MD, FACS is the clinical director of the Voice and Swallowing Center™‚ a division of ENT and Allergy Associates, LLP and author of the wellness book Killing Me Softly From Inside.
+He’s held multiple posts at Columbia University‚ including professor of otolaryngology/head and neck surgery and director of both the laryngology division and the Voice and Swallowing Center.
+He’s the inventor and developer of a key endoscopic testing technology and a pioneer in the use of an unsedated, upper endoscopy procedure.
+Dr. Aviv received his MD from Columbia University, and completed an internship in general surgery and a residency in otolaryngology at the Mount Sinai School of Medicine, as well as a fellowship in microvascular head and neck reconstruction.

 DR. FRED AZAR

-Frederick M. Azar, MD is an orthopedic surgeon specializing in sports medicine in Memphis, Tennessee.
-He is chief-of-staff at the Campbell Clinic, as well as a professor and director of the sports medicine fellowship program in the University of Tennessee-Campbell Clinic Department of Orthopedic Surgery and Biomedical Engineering.
-He was also director of that department’s residency program for 10 years.
-Dr. Azar is the team physician for the NBA Memphis Grizzlies and was selected as the 2012 Team Physician of the Year by the athletic trainers from all 30 NBA teams.
-He also serves as a team physician for the University of Memphis, Christian Brothers University, and Christian Brothers High School sports teams.
+Frederick M. Azar, MD is an orthopedic surgeon specializing in sports medicine in Memphis.
+He is chief of staff at the Campbell Clinic, as well as a professor and director of the sports medicine fellowship program in the University of Tennessee-Campbell Clinic Department of Orthopedic Surgery and Biomedical Engineering.
+He served as director of that department’s residency program for 10 years.
+Dr. Azar is team physician for the NBA Memphis Grizzlies and was selected as the 2012 team physician of the year by athletic trainers from all 30 NBA teams.
+He also serves as a team physician for the University of Memphis, Christian Brothers University and Christian Brothers High School.

-After earning his medical degree from Tulane University School of Medicine, Dr. Azar completed a residency in orthopedic surgery at the University of Tennessee-Campbell Clinic and a fellowship in sports medicine at the American Sports Medicine Institute in Birmingham, Alabama.
-He was also an American Orthopedic Society for Sports Medicine (AOSSM) Traveling Fellow and a graduate of the inaugural class of the American Academy of Orthopedic Surgeons (AAOS) Leadership Fellows Program.
+Dr. Azar received his MD from Tulane University and served a residency in orthopedic surgery at the University of Tennessee followed by fellowship in sports medicine at the American Sports Medicine Institute in Birmingham, Alabama.
+He was also an American Orthopedic Society for Sports Medicine traveling fellow.

 DR. REGINA BENJAMIN

-Regina M. Benjamin, MD was the 18th Surgeon General of the United States.
-As America’s Doctor, she provided the public with the best scientific information available on how to improve their health and the health of the nation.
-She also oversaw the operational command of 6,500 uniformed public health officers who serve in locations around the world to promote and protect the health of the American people.
-In addition, she served as chair of the National Prevention Council.
+Regina M. Benjamin, MD served as the 18th Surgeon General of the United States.
+As America’s doctor, she provided the public with the best scientific information available on how to improve their health and the health of the nation.
+She also oversaw the operational command of 6,500 uniformed public health officers around the world who promote and protect the health of the American people.
+She likewise served as chair of the National Prevention Council.

-From her early days as the founder of a rural health clinic in Alabama, which she kept in operation despite damage and destruction inflicted by hurricanes Georges (1998) and Katrina (2005), and a devastating fire (2006), to her leadership role in the worldwide advancement of preventive health care, Dr. Benjamin has forged a career that has been recognized by a broad spectrum of organizations and publications.
+From her early days as the founder of a rural health clinic in Alabama, which she kept in operation despite the destruction of Hurricanes Georges and Katrina, to her leadership in the worldwide advancement of preventive healthcare, Dr. Benjamin has forged a career that has been recognized around the world.

-Dr. Benjamin has a BS in chemistry from Xavier University in New Orleans, an MD from the University of Alabama at Birmingham and an MBA from Tulane University.
-She attended Morehouse School of Medicine and completed her family medicine residency in Macon, GA.
+Dr. Benjamin holds a BS in chemistry from Xavier University, an MD from the University of Alabama at Birmingham and an MBA from Tulane University.
+She completed her family medicine residency in Macon, GA.
 Dr. Benjamin is the recipient of 22 honorary degrees.

 TIME magazine named Dr. Benjamin one of the "Nation’s 50 Future Leaders Age 40 and Under" and she was featured in the 1995 New York Times article, "Angel in a White Coat."
 She was on the December 1999 cover of Clarity magazine, featured in the 2002 People magazine article, "Always on Call," and featured on the January 2003 cover of Reader’s Digest as one of the national publication’s "Everyday Heroes."
 ABC’s World News Tonight with Peter Jennings named Dr. Benjamin "Person of the Week" and CBS This Morning named her "Woman of the Year."

-In 1998, Dr. Benjamin was the United States recipient of the Nelson Mandela Award for Health and Human Rights.
+In 1998, Dr. Benjamin was the U.S. recipient of the Nelson Mandela Award for Health and Human Rights.
 She received the 2000 National Caring Award (inspired by Mother Teresa) and was recognized with the Papal Honor Pro Ecclesia et Pontifice from Pope Benedict XVI.
-In 2008, she was honored with a MacArthur Genius Award Fellowship.
-In 2011, Dr. Benjamin became the recipient of the Chairman’s Award during the worldwide broadcast of the 42nd NAACP Image Awards.
-In May 2013, Reader’s Digest ranked her #22 of the "100 Most Trusted People in America."
+In 2008, she was honored with a MacArthur Genius Award fellowship.
+In 2011, Dr. Benjamin became the recipient of the Chairman’s Award during the international broadcast of the 42nd NAACP Image Awards.
+In May 2013, Reader’s Digest ranked her No. 22 out of the "100 Most Trusted People in America."